Close Menu

 Facebook Twitter Pinterest Copy Link

-The Kentucky Bourbon Trail connects dozens of distilleries across the state.
 Three cities serve as perfect home bases: Bardstown (the bourbon capital), Louisville (urban hub with Whiskey Row), and Frankfort (central location near Buffalo Trace).

-Best Bourbon Trail Hotels – Quick Picks
+Bourbon Trail Hotels Comparison Table

 Why Staying Near The Bourbon Trail Matters